Proton-K

-The Proton-K, also designated Proton 8K82K after its GRAU index or SL-12 after its model number, 8K82K, was a Russian, previously Soviet, carrier rocket derived from the earlier Proton.
-It was built by Khrunichev, and launched from sites 81 and 200 at the Baikonur Cosmodrome in Kazakhstan.
+The Proton-K, also designated Proton 8K82K after its GRAU index or SL-12 after its model number, was a Russian, previously Soviet, carrier rocket derived from the earlier Proton.
+It was built by Khrunichev, and launched from sites 81/23, 81/24, 200/39 and 200/40 at the Baikonur Cosmodrome in Kazakhstan.

 The maiden flight on 10 March 1967 carried a Soyuz 7K-L1 as part of the Zond program.
 During the so-called Moon Race these Proton/Soyuz/Zond flights consisted of several uncrewed test flights of Soyuz spacecraft to highly elliptical or circumlunar orbits with the unrealized aim of landing Soviet cosmonauts on the Moon.

 It was retired from service in favour of the modernised Proton-M, making its 310th and final launch on 30 March 2012.

 Vehicle description

 The baseline Proton-K was a three-stage rocket.
 Thirty were launched in this configuration, with payloads including all of the Soviet Union's Salyut space stations, all Mir modules with the exception of the Docking Module, which was launched on the United States Space Shuttle, and the Zarya and Zvezda modules of the International Space Station.
 It was intended to launch Chelomey's crewed TKS spacecraft, and succeeded in launching four uncrewed tests flights prior to the program's cancellation.
 It was also intended for Chelomey's 20-ton LKS spaceplane that was never realised.

-Like other members of the Universal Rocket family, the Proton-K was fuelled by Unsymmetrical dimethylhydrazine and nitrogen tetroxide.
-These were hypergolic fuels which burn on contact, avoiding the need for an ignition system, and can be stored at ambient temperatures.
+Like other members of the Universal Rocket family, the Proton-K was fuelled by unsymmetrical dimethylhydrazine and nitrogen tetroxide.
+These hypergolic propellants ignite on contact, avoiding the need for an ignition system, and can be stored at ambient temperatures.
 This avoids the need for low-temperature–tolerant components, and allowed the rocket to sit on the pad fully fuelled for long periods of time.
 In contrast, cryogenic fuels would have required periodic topping-up of propellants as they boil off.
-The fuels used on the Proton, were, however, corrosive and toxic and required special handling.
-The Russian Government paid for the cleanup of residual propellent in spent stages that impact downrange.
+The propellants used on the Proton, were, however, corrosive and toxic and required special handling.
+The Russian Government paid for the cleanup of residual propellant in spent stages that impact downrange.

 Proton components were built in factories near Moscow, then transported by rail to the final assembly point near the pad.
 The first stage of the Proton-K consisted of a central oxidiser tank, and six outrigger fuel tanks.
 This separated as one piece from the second stage, which was attached by means of a lattice structure interstage.
 The second stage ignited prior to first stage separation, and the top of the first stage was insulated to ensure that it retained its structural integrity until separation.

 The first stage used six RD-253 engines, designed by Valentin Glushko.
 The RD-253 is a single-chamber engine and uses a staged combustion cycle.
 The first-stage guidance system was open-loop, which required significant amounts of propellant to be held in reserve.